dmoshayof/COVID-19-Spreading-model/README.txt

-Run ex1.exe by duble click
+Run ex1.exe by double click

 set inputs-> Run
 Life cycle of isolation- set 0/1 for default or other